superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

     print(content, end='', flush=True)
 ```

-However, to make using our application even more convenient, we simply and adapt Ray's official documentation to implement our workflow within a single QueryAgent class, which will will take care of all the steps we implemented above for us, including a few additional utility functions.
+However, to make using our application even more convenient, we simply adapt Ray's official documentation to implement our workflow within a single QueryAgent class, which will will take care of all the steps we implemented above for us, including a few additional utility functions.

 ```python
 import tiktoken